 After years of longing for something power-packed, a Holy Ghost explosion, if you will, it was in First Baptist Church of Keller where I heard multiple Scripture passages read, beautiful hymns sung, and I thought to myself, how refreshing.
 Listening to Justin Peters teach and reflecting on the words of a song a couple in the church wrote, I further realized just how empty my high energy, speak faith-filled words, receive the prophetic word, spiritual life was.

-As they sang the song they wrote, these words stayed with me all day and throughout Monday and today, “The perfect Word of God is enough, it has been enough through generations”.
+As they sang the song they wrote, these words stayed with me all day and throughout Monday and today, “The perfect Word of God is enough, it has been enough through generations.”
 The Bible tells us to test the spirits and to search the Scriptures.
-In the fall of 2019, I began searching the Scriptures concerning things that I was taught and didn’t believe and other things I was taught and questioned.
+In the fall of 2019, I began searching the Scriptures concerning what I was taught and didn’t believe and other things I was taught and questioned.
 One of the big things was why do we all pray in tongues out loud in service when First Corinthians says to do things decently and in order?
 Why do multiple people prophecy when Scripture limits it to three at the most?
 Why do we put such an emphasis on tongues when the Bible asks do all speak with tongues, and the implied answer is no?

-If we truly believed the Word was enough, we would find Scripture reading edifying and hymn singing beautiful, we wouldn’t need hype, lights, big productions, and series based on movies.
-If we believe the perfect Word of God is enough, we would lift Jesus up and let Him draw people unto Himself.
+If we truly believed the Word was enough, we would find Scripture reading edifying and hymn singing beautiful; we wouldn’t need hype, lights, big productions, and series based on movies.
+If we believe the perfect Word of God is enough, we will lift Jesus up and let Him draw people unto Himself.
 Our gimmicks, tricks, and giveaways are proof that we don’t believe the Word of God is enough.

 I have watched Justin Peters’ seminar before, as well as the Strange Fire Conference.
-From time to time I rewatch them because I still need the truths they present.
+From time to time, I rewatch them because I still need the truths they present.
 It’s not easy letting go of something, really the only thing you’ve known for twenty-five years.
 But did you notice I started this post by saying I experienced something?
 The Charismatic Movement is all about the experience.
 The problem is there were times that I knew what people were experiencing contradicted the Scripture.
 I knew certain teachings flew in the face of the Word of God.
-But, “a man with an experience is not at the mercy of a man with an argument”.
+But, “a man with an experience is not at the mercy of a man with an argument.”
 I’m sorry but, I’m going to have to say if you can’t find your experience in the Scripture, you better bow your knee to the Scripture.
-Speaking in tongues may send you into euphoria, but go study First Corinthians fourteen and show me where Paul endorses the practice of “concert prayer in tongues”, find a way around at the most three should speak in a tongue in order and it is interpreted.
+Speaking in tongues may send you into euphoria, but go study First Corinthians fourteen and show me where Paul endorses the practice of “concert prayer in tongues,” find a way around at the most three should speak in a tongue in order and it is interpreted.
 The same goes for prophecy.

-If you need help examining the teachings and practices of the Charismatic Movement I would recommend two books to start with; Strange Fire by John MacArthur and Defining Deception by Costi Hinn and Anthony Wood.
+If you need help examining the teachings and practices of the Charismatic Movement, I would recommend two books to start with; Strange Fire by John MacArthur and Defining Deception by Costi Hinn and Anthony Wood.